MarzioHr/SSA_Project/README.md

 *Figure 13: Latency Test for MQTTS.*

-The reason for this is that with MQTT a client only needs to establish a connection once per session unlike protocols such as HTTP.
+The reason for this is that with MQTT, a client only needs to establish a connection once per session unlike protocols such as HTTP.
 During the handshake, more resources (especially CPU) are required with MQTTS, however, once the clients are connected, the overhead is negligible.

 ## Reference List